yoshi-practice/ethereum-truffle-totorial/README.md

-# truffle-pet-shop-totorial
+# ethereum-truffle-totorial
-This is a repository of truffle's pet-shop tutorial.
+This is a repository of the Dapps (Ethereum) library, truffle's pet-shop tutorial.